Skip to main content

 Comparison of the Monte Carlo simulation, trapezoid rule, and Gauss-Hermite quadrature as techniques for integration, in terms of accuracy and evaluation cost.

-This page titled 8: Stochastic Simulation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz S. Hover & Michael S. Triantafyllou (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Stochastic Simulation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz S. Hover & Michael S. Triantafyllou (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.